rllov/Let-s-Mesh-Mobile-app/Readme/Readme.md

 2. Click on "No Activity."
 3. Rename your application to your preference, preferably something related to the project.
 4. Change the language to "Java."
 Click "Finish."
 Wait for your android studio to load.
 Look at the bottom right corner (image) and wait for it to finish loading.
-[Image 1](load.png)
+[Image](load.png)

 The bottom left side should display "Gradle Sync Finished" (image).
 Then move onto the next step.
-[Image 2](GradleSync.png)
+[Image](GradleSync.png)

 ## Cloning From Github
 Follow the instructions on this link [How to Clone Android Project from GitHub in Android Studio?](https://www.geeksforgeeks.org/how-to-clone-android-project-from-github-in-android-studio/)